lancedb/lance/docs/howtos.rst

 .. testcode::

     duckdb.query(
-        "SELECT count(1), class FROM dataset GROUP BY 2 ORDER BY class")
+        "SELECT count(1) as cnt, class FROM dataset GROUP BY 2 ORDER BY class")

 Calculate Label Distribution among splits